 - Deliver Heart Felt Practices with Philosophy, Meditation, & Pranayama

 - Apply Business Structure's, Marketing, Branding, Social Media

 - Build Confidence Working with Injuries, and More!

 Avoiding Wrist Pain

 Wrist pain is common when people first start their yoga practice or arm balance practice.
-That doesn’t mean its a good thing, but it probably means the muscles that surround the joint are not strong and probably not balanced.
-The wrists are not a muscle you can simply work realy hard a few times and see positive results.
+That doesn’t mean it’s a good thing, but it probably means the muscles that surround the joint are not strong and probably not balanced.
+The wrists are not a muscle you can simply work really hard a few times and see positive results.
 More likely you will strain the muscles if you go that route.
 Instead spend small amounts of time practicing these exercises but do them often.
-This is how I training my own wrists and have had much success with feeling good over the course of 12 plus years of practicing handstands and arm balances.
+This is how I train my own wrists and I have had much success with feeling good over the course of 12 plus years of practicing handstands and arm balances.

 Thank you for reading and watching! if you have questions, comments or requests please share them here!